Via Appia Tours in Rome

 Basilica of St. Sebastian| ©Lalupa

 A little further on from the Catacombs of St. Callixtus (San Callisto) is the Basilica of St. Sebastian.
-In this Basilica, there is also a huge complex of catacombs, which are accessed through a staircase in the right aisle of the Basilica.
+This basilica also has a huge complex of catacombs, which can be accessed via a staircase in the right aisle of the basilica.

-The Catacombs of St. Sebastian became a Christian burial place at the end of the 2nd century AD.
-Previously they had already been used as a pagan cemetery.
+The Catacombs of Saint Sebastian became a Christian burial site in the late 2nd century AD.
+They had previously been used as a pagan cemetery.

-Remember that there are tickets with which you can avoid the queues.
-They are a bit more expensive, but it is worth paying the extra price if you save hours of time by skipping the longest lines in Rome.
-If you are staying more days in Rome, you can also visit the Vatican Catacombs.
+Remember that there are tickets that allow you to skip the lines.
+They cost a little more, but it's worth paying the extra if you save hours of time by skipping the longest queues in Rome.
+If you're spending several days in Rome, you can also visit the Vatican Catacombs.

-About 200 meters ahead of the Catacombs of St. Sebastian, you will find the next stop, the ruins of Villa di Massenzio.
+About 200 meters ahead of the Catacombs of Saint Sebastian, you'll find the next stop, the ruins of Villa di Massenzio.

-The Ruins of the Villa di Massenzio on the Appian Way in Rome
+The Ruins of Villa di Massenzio on the Appian Way in Rome

 Villa di Massenzio| ©Rodrigo.Argenton